samuel-antwi/kaygia-web/progress.md

 - Built Portfolio page with filterable project showcase
 - Implemented Contact page with form validation and interactive elements
 - Updated progress documentation to reflect completed marketing section

+## 2024-03-23: Project API and TypeScript Improvements

+- Moved project API endpoints to the dashboard layer for better organization
+- Fixed TypeScript errors in project API endpoints:
+  - Updated imports to use type-only imports for TypeScript types
+  - Fixed session access to use `session.user?.email` instead of `session.email`
+  - Improved type safety across project-related API endpoints
+- Ensured proper error handling and status codes in project endpoints
+- Maintained proper separation of concerns with dashboard-specific functionality in the dashboard layer